spuder/Snake/README.md

 * Up to 4 players use xBox controllers to navigate a 3d led cube
 * The goal is to get as many apples as possible

-Features a modluar design that allows any developer to add a plug in for their own led cube Currently Supported Cubes are:
+Features a modular design that allows any developer to add a plug in for their own led cube Currently Supported Cubes are:
 Adaptive Cube (www.allsparkcube.com)
 Hypno Cube